-At the deepest part of man, at the point where our exterior no longer masks our soul, man is one indivisible unit.
+However, at the deepest part of man, at the point where our exterior no longer masks our soul, man is one indivisible unit.
 A unit with the same goal, same vision and same heartbeat.
 What blinds us from this essential point of unison, is the exterior parts of ourselves.
-Our social circles, our psyches, our attitudes, our upbringing and everything that comes along with the human condition.
+Our social circles, our psyches, our attitudes, our upbringing and all symptoms of the human condition.
 All these differences entitle me to my space and you to your space.
 They restrict me to my feelings and you to yours.
 They are the reason why I have to let go of a part of myself to make room for you.
 If we identify with our self-concern and it is dominant in every aspect of our life then it’ll be extremely difficult to tolerate and invite anyone into our ‘personal space’.

 Just like the sun needs cosmic amounts of energy to override the repelling force of particles to induce nuclear fusion, man as well needs a uniting force that is much more compelling than what divides us.
+We access that uniting force through our bittul –suspending the self, the ego, through humility allwing in a higher, transcendent force that allows us to fuse with another.
 And then “when many different parts fuse into one, reinforcing each other to the point where the beginning of one and the end of another cannot be discerned, the ultimate level of unity and synthesis is achieved.
 And each quality reinforces and benefits from another, each detail leads to the other.
-This is true unity for no opposition exists” (Heichaltzu VII).
+This is true unity for no opposition exists” (Heichaltzu chapter VII).

 Chapter 32 of Tanya outlines the formula for true self-sustaining unity between man and his fellow.
 When unity comes as a result of agreement of ideas, beliefs, social status, religion etc., the unity can only run as deep as those ideas and as far as our tolerance for a difference of opinion.
 To create true harmony between people, we must identify with the deepest part of ourselves, because at that point we are all alike, we are all part of one indivisible, collective soul.
 We must identify with the Gdly part of ourselves to allow genuine unity, the kind that’s impervious to external or even opposing factors that divide us.
 As Tanya quotes, “Therefore there can be no genuine love between those who regard their bodies as primary and their souls as secondary, but only a love based on external and temporary circumstances.”
 We can try and even succeed in connecting with others on a surface level as some labs have succeeded in fusing atoms, but to create self-sustaining and lasting unity, the key element of identifying with the Gdly part of us is critical.